 Exactly what activities are considered as part of the design of an experiment?
 Consider the overall process of scientific investigation.
-Generally, it is a repeating, cyclic process which can be broken down into several steps:
+Generally, it is a repeating, cyclic process which can be broken down into several activities:

-- 1. State a hypothesis to be evaluated. - 2.
-Plan an experiment to test the hypothesis. - 3.
-Conduct the experiment. - 4.
-Analyze the data from the experiment.
-This will likely lead to modification of the original hypothesis, and a return to step one for the next cycle.
+- A. State a hypothesis to be evaluated. - B. Plan an experiment to test the hypothesis. - C. Conduct the experiment. - D. Analyze the data from the experiment.
+This will likely lead to modification of the original hypothesis, and a return to activity one for the next cycle.

-This tutorial focuses on step 2.
-Typically, simulationists (and the simulation methodology literature) emphasize steps 3 and 4, but careful planning in step 2 can simplify the remaining steps.
-Step 2 is what we will call the design of the simulation experiment (DOE), although many texts consider steps 2 and 4 together under this topic.
+This tutorial focuses on activity B. Typically, simulationists (and the simulation methodology literature) spend more time with C and D, but careful planning in B can simplify the remaining activities.
+Activity B is what we will call the design of the simulation experiment (DOE), although many texts consider B, C, and D together under this topic.

 For people without statistical training, it can be difficult to organize information about the system under study in a way that aids the design of the experiment.
-To help clarify this process, we break the design task itself into five separate steps.
+To help clarify this process, we break the design task B into five separate steps.

-- Define the goals of the experiment. - Identify and classify independent and dependent variables. - Choose a probability model for the behavior of the simulation model. - Choose an experiment design. - Validate the properties of the chosen design.
+- 1. Define the goals of the experiment. - 2.
+Identify and classify independent and dependent variables. - 3.
+Choose a probability model for the behavior of the simulation model. - 4.
+Choose an experiment design. - 5.
+Validate the properties of the chosen design.